Waterloo & City line: City station

 The City station was not originally called Bank.
-The Central London Railway (CLR, which became the central section of what is now the Central line) obtained an Act of Parliament in 1891 varying their previously intended route, to take them to the area of the present-day Bank station.
+The Central London Railway (CLR, which became the central section of what is now the Central line) obtained the Central London Railway Act 1891 (54 & 55 Vict. c. cxcvi) varying their previously intended route, to take them to the area of the present-day Bank station.
 The act required them to construct a central station and booking office and public subways connecting the surrounding streets.
 The subways were to be regarded as public, although maintained by the CLR.
 Any other railway intending to have a station nearby was entitled to connect to the CLR station by subways.
 This obviously referred to the Waterloo & City line, and was designed to create a single station frontage in the congested street area.
 The CLR completed its construction after the W&CR but was obliged to finish the facilities necessary for the earlier opening of the W&CR.
 The City and South London Railway (CSLR) also operated from the station.